-SOME OF THE SPECIAL EVENTS HELD AT FORT CLINCH STATE PARK
+SPECIAL EVENTS HELD AT FORT CLINCH

-Fort Clinch hosts some events during Amelia Island’s “Wild Amelia Nature Festival,” which takes place each year in May.
-It’s a great time to visit to learn more about local bioregion.
-For further Wild Amelia Nature Festival information, visit the festival’s official website at www.WildAmelia.com.)
+Fort Clinch hosts some events during Amelia Island’s Wild Amelia Nature Festival, taking place each year in May.
+It’s a good time to visit to learn more about local bioregion.
+For further Wild Amelia information, visit the festival’s official website at www.WildAmelia.com.

-VETERAN’S DAY TRIBUTE AT FORT CLINCH
+VETERAN’S DAY TRIBUTE

 An excellent program at Fort Clinch is their annual tribute to Veterans in November each year.
 It’s a wonderful historic production featuring soldiers of different periods in American History and worth seeing.
 You’ll also experience soldiers from various American conflicts firing authentic guns of the time period.
 This is a great learning experience for adults and kids alike.

-CAMPING AT FORT CLINCH STATE PARK
+CAMPING AT FORT CLINCH

 If you like camping, you’re in for a real treat!
 Pitch a tent at Fort Clinch, or bring your RV for a campsite next to the Atlantic Ocean or by the Amelia River.
 The riverfront campground is especially lovely, shaded by oak trees.
 A place where you’ll see spectacular sunsets from the riverbank and shrimp boats that often pass by.